probcomp/hierarchical-irm/README.md

     $ cd cxx
     $ make hirm.out

-The integration test suite can be invoked from the same directory via
+The test suite can be invoked via

     $ make tests

-The unit tests require [https://www.boost.org/](Boost), which can be installed with

-    $ make boost

-After installing Boost, the unit tests can be run with

-    $ make unittests

 A command-line interface to the HIRM is provided under `cxx/hirm.out`.